 Complete another row 3/8″ (1cm) away from the raw edge of the fabric.
 Ideally the gathering stitches should be unevenly spaced, to create an uneven gather.

 Pull on the threads to gather the fabric.
 You will need to pull on TWO threads from the same side, either the two starting or ending threads from both rows of stitching (either from the right or wrong side of the fabric).
 If you have sewn this on the sewing machine we recommend working with both the two starting stitches, to gather fabric and then working with the two ending stitches to gather fabric in the opposite direction, this will stop you from pulling the gathering stitches out from the other end.
-Alternatively position a pin in the fabric next to end of the thread (that you are NOT pulling) and wrap the thread around the needle in a figure of eight to secure.
+Alternatively position a pin in the fabric next to the end of the thread (that you are NOT pulling) and wrap the thread around the needle in a figure of eight to secure.
+TIP: Pulling on the bobbin threads can make the gathering easier!

 Once the fabric has been gathered you will need to sew through the gathered area to avoid a hole at the bottom of the pumpkin.
 Use a needle and thread to stitch through the gathered layers of fabric and fasten the gap.
 This does not need to be pretty.